SankaW/sri-lanka-cricket-data-analysis/README.md

 # Sri Lanka Cricket Data Analysis

 This project focuses on extracting, transforming, and visualizing cricket data related to Sri Lanka.
-The final dataset will be visualized in Tableau to provide insights into Sri Lankan cricket performance, including player stats, match outcomes, and detailed ball-by-ball analysis.
+The final dataset will be visualized in Tableau to provide insights into Sri Lankan cricket performance, including player stats, match outcomes, and detailed ball-by-ball analysis using AWS services.

-This project aims to analyze Sri Lankan cricket data by downloading, processing, and visualizing the data using AWS services.

 ## Project Overview